JunganSe/J-Rdp/Readme.md

+# License
+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**, which is a copyleft license.\
+This means:
+- You are free to use, modify, and distribute this software.
+- Any modifications or derivative works must also be released under GPLv3.
+- You cannot relicense this software under a more restrictive or proprietary license.
+- This software is provided "as-is" without any warranty.

+By using or distributing this software, you agree to the terms of the **GPLv3 license**.\
+For full details, see the [LICENSE](./LICENSE) file or visit [GNU's official site](https://www.gnu.org/licenses/gpl-3.0.html).
+<br/><br/>

 # Launching
 The application can be run directly as a console app, or silently in the background.\
 No installation is needed.